-Many of Alphabet’s subsidiaries include earlier stage technologies that are striving for innovation but also require a long-term view geared at long-term returns.
+Many of Alphabet’s subsidiaries include earlier-stage technologies that are striving for innovation but also require a long-term view geared at long-term returns.
 Some of the segment’s main drivers of growth include health-tech firm Verily, Alphabet’s healthcare and disease prevention research unit, and autonomous vehicle technology firm Waymo.
-To fuel the development and success of its emerging businesses, the parent company spent over 26 billion U.S. dollars on research and development in 2019.
-Concurrently, Alphabet ranked among the leading patent owners in the fields of machine learning and artificial intelligence (AI), as well as autonomous driving.
+To fuel the development and success of its emerging businesses, the parent company spent over 39.5 billion U.S. dollars on research and development in 2022, almost 8 billion U.S. dollars more in comparison to the previous year.

 Another crucial line of expenditure is allocated to lobbying the United States government.
 In 2022, Alphabet rounded out the top three internet lobbying spenders in the United States, having spent around 11.24 million U.S. dollars on lobbying activities during the year.
 Lobbying plays a crucial part in the tech heavyweight’s ongoing fight against wide-ranging scrutiny of its practices.

 In recent years, lawmakers and regulators have increasingly weighed new antitrust and privacy rules to moderate the power of large internet service providers like Alphabet.
 As Google’s parent company was aptly named after the Latin term for “investment above benchmark” by their own accounts, its future advancements will undoubtedly remain in focus of public and political attention and criticism for years to come.